 - Propolis + Calendula: 35% faster wound healing

-Not all propolis care products are the same.
-After years of product development and feedback from thousands of customers, we've learned: The best propolis cream is the one that suits your skin type and specific needs.
+Not every propolis care product is the same.
+After years of product development and feedback from thousands of customers, we have learned: the best propolis cream is the one that suits your skin type and specific needs.

 - ✓ Propolis concentration at least 5-10%